• Jump to main content

 The AI Act is a European law that sets standards for the development and use of artificial intelligence (AI) systems.
 It also provides rights to individuals interacting with these systems.

 The main objective of the regulation is to ensure that AI systems used by organisations in the EU are safe and uphold fundamental rights, regardless of where they are developed.
-AI systems are classified into various risk categories, with corresponding regulatory requirements.
-The category of an AI system determines whether it faces strict, moderate, or no rules.
+AI systems are classified into categories, each with corresponding regulatory requirements.
+The category of an AI system determines whether it is subject to strict, moderate, or no rules. risk categories

 Organisations that develop and deploy AI will have clear guidelines on the standards their systems must meet in Europe.
 Organisations that use AI can rely on these systems being dependable and high quality.
-Individuals interacting with AI will have better protection through the rights and requirements specified in the AI Act.
+Individuals interacting with AI will have better protection under the rights and requirements set out in the AI Act.

 For whom?